 In the world of “superfoods,” matcha is truly a tea to take note of.
-Made by steaming, stemming and de-vining the young leaves of a shade-grown Camellia sinensis plant, the fine powder of matcha green tea is the cream of the crop in terms of tea.
+Made by steaming, stemming, and de-vining the young leaves of a shade-grown Camellia sinensis plant, the fine powder of matcha green tea is the cream of the crop in terms of tea.
 Unlike other teas, the whole leaf is utilized when consumed, packing a healthful powerhouse into your system.
-So where exactly does matcha come from and how can you get more of it on the daily?
-Read on to discover its origins, the vast health benefits regular consumption can have on your body and different ways to incorporate it into your diet.
+So where exactly does matcha come from and how can you get more of it on a daily?
+Read on to discover its origins, the vast health benefits regular consumption can have on your body, and different ways to incorporate it into your diet.

-Teas are grown and utilized for their medicinal properties throughout the world, but matcha green tea is unique to Japan, and has been a tradition of their culture for hundreds of years.
-Known for its variety of health benefits, this tea offers a plentiful amount of nutrients, antioxidants, fiber and chlorophyll.
+Teas are grown and utilized for their medicinal properties throughout the world, but matcha green tea is unique to Japan and has been a tradition of their culture for hundreds of years.
+Known for its variety of health benefits, this tea offers a plentiful amount of nutrients, antioxidants, fiber, and chlorophyll.
 In fact, just one cup of matcha is equivalent to 10 cups of regular green tea in terms of the antioxidants and nutritional value it provides.

 Health Benefits of Matcha:

 Matcha has been used by Chinese Daoists and Japanese Zen Buddhist monks to promote relaxation and deeper their meditative practices for centuries.
 Studies have now confirmed that drinking this tea can, in fact, induce relaxation.
 This is because of the high presence of the amino acid L-Theanine found in the leaves, which produces alpha waves in the brain that promote a state of calmness.